gtoscano/VulSchedula/README.md

 Check the application: Go to your browser at address: 127.0.0.1 and check the app.

 ## Tasks for Students

+- Once that you have the code running on your local machine, come to see me so I can exploit a vulnerability so you can have hints on how to fix the code.

 ## Make sure that